-EUGEN PHILIPPOVICH VON PHILIPPSBERG,' Professor of Political Economy in the University of Vienna; Member of the Austrian Herrenhaus, Hofrat.
+EUGEN PHILIPPOVICH VON PHILIPPSBERG, Professor of Political Economy in the University of Vienna; Member of the Austrian Herrenhaus Hofrat.

-PAUL S. REINSCH, United States Minister to
+PAUL S. REINSCH, United States Minister to China.

-China.

-His Excellency BARON Y. SAKATANI, formerly Minister of Finance; formerly Mayor of Tokio.
+His Excellency Baron Y. Sakatani, recently Minister of Finance; Present Mayor of Tokio.

-THEODOR SCHIEMANN, Professor of the History of Eastern Europe in the University of Berlin.
+Theodor Schiemann, Professor of the History of Eastern Europe in the University of Berlin.

 HARALD WESTERGAARD, Professor of Political Science and Statistics in the University of Copenhagen.

-FRIEDRICH FREIHERR VON WIESER, Professor of Political Economy in the University of Vienna.
-The function of members of this Committee is to select collaborators competent to conduct investigations and present reports in the form of books or monographs; to consult with these writers as to plans of study; to read the completed manuscripts, and to inform the officers of the Endowment whether they merit publica- 1 Died, June, 1917.
+FRIEDRICH, FREIHERR VON WIESER, Professor of Political Economy at the University of Vienna.

+The function of members of this Committee is to select collaborators competent to conduct investigations and present reports in the form of books or monographs; to consult with these writers as to plans of study; to read the completed manuscripts, and to inform the officers of the Endowment whether they merit publication in its series.
-Membership ceased April 6, 1917, by reason of the declaration of a state of war between the United States and the Imperial German Government. ^{&#}x27;Membership ceased December 7, 1917, by reason of the declaration of a state of war between the United States and Austria-Hungary. vi tion in its series.
 This editorial function does not commit the members of the Committee to any opinions expressed by the writers.
-Like other editors, they are asked to vouch for the usefulness of the works, their scientific and literary merit, and the advisability of issuing them.
-In like manner the publication of the monographs does not commit the Endowment as a body or any of its officers to the opinions which may be expressed in them.
+Like other editors, they are asked to youch for the usefulness of the works, their scientific and literary merit, and the advisability of issuing them.
+In like manner, the publication of the monographs does not commit the Endowment as a body or any of its officers to the opinions which may be expressed in them.
 The standing and attainments of the writers selected afford a guarantee of thoroughness of research and accuracy in the statement of facts, and the character of many of the works will be such that facts, statistical, historical, and descriptive, will constitute nearly the whole of their content.
 In so far as the opinions of the writers are revealed, they are neither approved nor condemned by the fact that the Endowment causes them to be published.
 For example, the publication of a work describing the attitude of various socialistic bodies on the subject of peace and war implies nothing as to the views of the officers of the Endowment on the subject of socialism; neither will the issuing of a work, describing the attitude of business classes toward peace and war, imply any agreement or disagreement on the part of the officers of the Endowment with the views of men of these classes as to a protective policy, the control of monopoly, or the regulation of banking and currency.
 It is necessary to know how such men generally think and feel on the great issue of war, and it is one of the purposes of the Endowment to promote studies which will accurately reveal their attitude.
 Neither it nor its Committee of Research vouches for more than that the works issued by them contain such facts; that their statements concerning them may generally be trusted, and that the works are, in a scientific way, of a quality that entitles them to a reading.

 John Bates Clark, Director.